 Plus, brazil nuts are very oily, which makes them great for creating those yummy kinds of nut butter, spreads, vegan cheeses, and delicious desserts.
 Here are a few brazil nut recipes: Brazil Nut Fudge, Brazil Nut Vegan Parmesan, Raw Coconut and Brazil Nut Truffles, or these Apricot, Goji, and Brazil Nut Bars.

 Spinach is also a wonderful and diverse ingredient.
-Get a proper helping of spinach every day with these recipes: Spinach Rice, Portabella Mushroom Gyro, Pistachio Cake, or these Spinach Blender Pancakes.
+Get a good helping of spinach every day with these recipes: Spinach Rice, Portabella Mushroom Gyro, Pistachio Cake, or these Spinach Blender Pancakes.

 Warm, comforting, and incredibly tasty, oatmeal shouldn’t be too difficult to incorporate into your stress-reducing diet plant!
 It turns out that, along with other health benefits, oatmeal “helps your brain generate the destressing neurotransmitter serotonin.”
 This complex carbohydrate is “digested more slowly and [doesn’t] spike blood sugar,” keeping you calm, cool, and collected!